-At the time, John was still married to his first wife, Cynthia.
-The two were married in August 1962 and had one child together, Julian.
+At the time, Lennon was still married to his first wife, Cynthia.
+The two were wed in August 1962 and had one child together, Julian.
 After years of putting up with her husband's infidelity, Cynthia filed for divorce in August 1968.
-In the meantime, John and Yoko had already become a couple, and once the divorce was final that November, plans were made to be married.
-The two had originally hoped to get married in Paris, or more specifically, on the way to Paris.
+In the meantime, John and Yoko had already become a couple and, once the divorce was final that November, plans were made to be married.
+The two had originally hoped to to hold their nuptials in Paris, or more specifically, on the way to Paris.

 "We wanted to get married on a cross-channel ferry – that was the romantic part," Lennon said in the Beatles' Anthology documentary.
 "We went to Southampton and then we couldn't get on because she wasn't English, and she couldn't get the day visa to go across.
 They said, 'Anyway, you can't get married.
 The Captain's not allowed to do it any more.'"